School of Art, Design and Architecture

 Institution code P60

-Study in lively, purpose-built studios with creative students and award-winning staff.
-We help you forge your visual voice to succeed in today's fast-paced creative worlds.
-You set your work in a global context through inspiring overseas study trips.
-Take part in an International Exchange programme to broaden your cultural references and gain new contacts in the international illustration scene.
-Prepare to get noticed in the professional world with external commissions and competitions.
+Come and study in lively, purpose-built studios surrounded by other creative students and award-winning staff.
+We will help you forge your visual voice to succeed in today's expanding creative industries.
+You set your work in a global context through such activities as briefs centred on UN Sustainability Goals, study trips and taking part in the optional Global Exchange programme (including Japan) to gain new perspectives and broaden your cultural references.

 Careers with this subject

-The course will help you develop a range of skills that employers are looking for, including:
+The course will help you develop a range of skills that will enable you to work in the creative world as an individual and as part of a larger organisation, including:

 Careers advice is embedded into your academic programme through workshops, events, placements and networks, working with the academic staff teaching on your course.